LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 |Composite                 |`:missing`                         |processes each parameter component according to its type|
 |Special (near)            | none                              |searches a bounding area according to the value of the `fhirServer/search/useBoundingRadius` property|

-Due to performance implications, the `:exact` modifier should be used for String searches where possible.
+Due to performance implications, the `:exact` modifier should be used for String search parameters when possible.

-The `:text`, `:above`, `:below`, `:in`, and `:not-in` modifiers are not supported in this version of the IBM FHIR server and use of these modifiers will result in an HTTP 400 error with an OperationOutcome that describes the failure.
+The `:text` modifier, as well as the `:above`, `:below`, `:in`, and `:not-in` modifiers for Token search parameters, are not yet supported by the IBM FHIR server.
+Use of these modifiers will result in an HTTP 400 error with an OperationOutcome that describes the failure.

 ### Search prefixes
 FHIR search prefixes are described at https://www.hl7.org/fhir/R4/search.html#prefix.